Uzurimaru/42/README.md

 #### Born2beroot
 The goal of this project is to manually partition and setup a VM running on Debian.
 Several services have been configured like phpmyadmin, wordpress, MariaDB, ufw...

-I'm afraid you're gonna have to figure this one out by yourself. __You can steal my monitoring script [here](https://github.com/rwintgen/42/tree/main/Born2beroot) though.__
+I'm afraid you're gonna have to figure this one out by yourself. __You can check out my monitoring script [here](https://github.com/rwintgen/42/tree/main/Born2beroot) though.__

 -----